How to Use Colour Confidently in Your Home(Even If You're Scared of It)

 Start With One Brave Wall

-You don't have to paint the whole room.
-You don't have to commit to every surface.
-Start with one wall, ideally the one your eye naturally lands on when you walk in, often the wall behind a sofa, a bed headboard, or a fireplace.
+You don’t have to paint the whole room.
+You don’t have to commit to every surface.
+Start with one wall.
+Ideally, choose the wall your eye naturally lands on when you walk in.
+This is often the wall behind a sofa, a bed headboard, or a fireplace.

 A single statement wall gives you the impact of colour without the overwhelm.
-It anchors the room, gives you something to build around with cushions and art and accessories, and gives you a feeling for the colour before going all in.
+It anchors the room and provides something to build around with cushions, art, and accessories.
+Plus, it allows you to get a feel for the colour before going all in.

 Paint an A3-sized swatch directly onto your wall (not a bit of card you move around) and live with it for a full week.
-Look at it in the morning light, the evening lamplight, and on a grey Tuesday when the sky is doing its worst.
-Irish light is famously moody and a colour that sings on a sunny day can read completely differently in our often grey days.
+Observe it in the morning light, the evening lamplight, and on a grey Tuesday when the sky is doing its worst.
+Irish light is famously moody, and a colour that sings on a sunny day can read completely differently on our often grey days.

 The 60/30/10 Rule — Your New Best Friend